FasterSpeeding/Discord.FM/README.md

 ## Optional

-whilst this bot will default to running off an automatically generated local sqlite database (``data/database.db``), you can hook it up to an SQL server by adding the following to config.json with your own data inserted:
+Whilst this bot will default to running off an automatically generated local SQLite database (``data/database.db``), you can hook it up to an SQL server by adding the example seen bellow to config.json with your own data inserted.
+For this to function, the SQL server will need to have a database with the name entered in config pre-created, but the bot will automatically create the necessary tables.

 ```json
 "sql": {